 This time we are talking about neutralization – a topic that is often overlooked within the overall weld cleaning process.

-The question we received is related to acid residues that appear on the metal surface after weld cleaning when the neutralization process is not done properly (or at all).
+The question we received is related to an acid residue that appears on the metal surface after weld cleaning when the neutralization process is not done properly (or at all).

 Your question: Why are white acid marks appearing even after the surface was neutralized?

 To adequately explain the problem, we must first analyze why neutralization is needed after electrochemical weld cleaning.
-Then, we’ll provide an overview of the correct and the wrong way to neutralize (stainless steel) welds and surfaces.
+Then, we’ll provide an overview of the wrong and the correct way to neutralize (stainless steel) welds and surfaces.

 Electrolytic weld cleaning is done by using phosphorus-based acids which, with the help of electricity, eliminate impurities from stainless steel and other metal surfaces after welding.

-Weld cleaning acids/liquids are mild but often result in recognizable white acid marks appearing on the metal surface – in the absence of proper neutralization.
+Weld cleaning fluids are mild but often result in recognizable white acid marks appearing on the metal surface in the absence of proper neutralization.

 There are several important reasons for restoring the acid-neutral state of metal surfaces and welds after the weld cleaning process: